 Learn more about the Certificate in Case Management, which is open to all majors, but particularly suited for psychology, sociology and general studies majors pursing a human services emphasis.

 Are you interested in working with children or adolescents in an inpatient psychiatric setting?
 If so,the Behavioral Health Technician certificate may give you the skills needed to be competitive in the field.
 Created in cooperation with KVC Wheatland Psychiatric Hospital in Hays, this 13 credit out certificate offers real-world experience to enhance employability.

 Learn more about the Behavioral Health Technician Certificate, which is open to all majors, but particularly suited for psychology, sociology and general studies majors pursing a human services emphasis.

-Learn more about Graduate Studies in Psychology, which can provide numerous exciting career options in experimental, clinical or school psychology.
+Learn more about Graduate Studies in Psychology, which can provide numerous exciting career options in Experimental, General, Clinical or School Psychology.